 There are guidelines for the submission of projects in ACETEL which students must comply with before a project is accepted by the Centre.
-All projects (whether Masters or Ph.
-D.) shall be printed and approved in line with the guidelines as specified for projects in the National Open University.
+All projects shall be printed and approved in line with the guidelines as specified for projects in the National Open University.
 Students are to submit 4 bounded copies of their research project, along with soft copies of the project in two (2) Compact Discs (CDs) to ACETEL.